-The GIF89a and GIFNCa file structures are shown in Figure 7.
+The GIF89a and GIFNCa file structures are shown in Fig. 5.
 In GIF89a, most header information appears once.
 The GIFNCa structure, however, is broken into Application Data Units (ADUs).
-Each ADU containing image data also must contain enough header information to allow it to be decompressed at the receiving application (decoder) independent of the other ADUs.
+Each ADU containing image data also must contain enough header information to allow for decompression at the receiving application (decoder) independent of other ADUs.
 Thus, each ADU carries sufficient (possibly redundant) header information so the decoder knows how to process the ADU and where in the overall image the ADU's data should be displayed.

 In defining GIFNCa, we try to remain loyal to the GIF89a specification as much as possible.
 We retain GIF89a's structure and location of fields wherever possible.
 To achieve a fair comparison, it is our goal that any differences between GIFNCa and GIF89a should be the result of making GIF89a network-conscious, and not by improving it in other ways.
-Our initial specification of GIFNCa in Figure 7 does not include GIF89a extensions.
-Including extension capabilities is reserved for future study, and should not impact upon the GIF89a vs. GIFNCa analysis in Section 3.
+Our initial specification of GIFNCa in Fig. 5 does not include GIF89a extensions.
+Including extension capabilities is reserved for future study, and should not impact upon the GIF89a versus GIFNCa analysis in Section 3.